helena-donaldson/CodepathWeek6/README.md

 * Generates statistics about displayed Stephen King novels, including:
     * Year published
     * Languages translated into
+* Displays charts associated with above statistics as a visualization method
 * Displays cover of Stephen King novel when selected

-This project uses the React library with the Open Library API.
+This project uses the React library, the Open Library API, and the recharts library.